wp-plugins/wp-simple-firewall/readme.txt

 = TODO =

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 3.1.1 =

+*   KNOWN ISSUE:      Login Protection logs are not being properly created - this is temporary while fixing lock-outs
+*   FIX:        auto-updates feature not loading
+*   FIX:        simplified implementation of login protection feature to reduce possibility for bugs/lock-outs
+*   FIX:        auto-forwarding for wp-login.php was preventing user logout

 = 3.1.0 =